 There is also a medium-sized trackpad below the keyboard, which gives a decent click and has a built-in fingerprint reader for convenience.

-The Intel Iris Xe graphics are adequate for normal tasks, but it will not be able to do any demanding work with great graphics.
+The Intel Iris Xe graphics are adequate for normal tasks, but they will not be able to do any demanding work with great graphics.

 HP EliteBook G8: Best Laptop for Zoom Under $600